 What specific advice would you give prospective applicants?

-If you get stuck on a question on the Admissions Assessment, don’t waste time - move onto the next question, or you may not have time to answer them all!
+If you get stuck on a question on the Admissions Test, don’t waste time - move onto the next question, or you may not have time to answer them all!
 In addition, in the interview, try to relax and enjoy it.
 The interviewers are nice people, and will be the people who teach you throughout your degree – they’re essentially seeing how well you would do under the supervision system.
 So think aloud, voice your thoughts, and don’t be afraid to be wrong – if you are, your interviewers will help you get to the right answer!

 A group of students at the annual Holi celebration organised by the University of Cambridge Hindu Cultural Society.Before you came, what were you looking forward to and what were you most worried about?